Feast of the Assumption: Celebrating Mary’s Ascension

 These artistic interpretations not only celebrate the Assumption but also reflect the cultural and historical contexts in which they were created.
 For more on how these artworks influence Latin American holiday traditions, visit here.

-For those interested in exploring more about the art of the Virgin Mary, recommended reads include “Her Face: Images Of The Virgin Mary In Art,” “The Life & Pontificate of Pope Pius XII,” and “Catechism of the Catholic Church” (Boston Public Library).
+For those interested in exploring more about the art of the Virgin Mary, recommended reads include “Her Face: Images Of The Virgin Mary In Art,” “The Life & Pontificate of Pope Pius XII,” and “Catechism of the ” (Boston Public Library).

 Literary Recommendations